 M.A.
 Counseling Psychology students who have satisfactorily completed all required coursework and passed the Comprehensive Oral and Written Exams can enroll quarterly in CP 680 - Clinical Practicum.
-This status enables students to accrue supervised practicum experience during those periods when they may be working on their thesis, taking additional Independent Study courses, and/or remediating coursework.
+This status enables students to accrue supervised practicum experience during those periods when they may be remediating coursework.

-Clinical Psychology Ph.D. students who have completed all coursework, have passed written exams, and are not enrolled in dissertation may enroll in Internship Only status, provided they have secured an internship approved by the Director of Clinical Training.
+Clinical Psychology Ph.D. students who have successfully completed all coursework, have passed comprehensive exams, and are not enrolled in dissertation may enroll in Internship Only status, provided they have secured an internship approved by the Director of Clinical Training.
 This status enables students to accrue internship hours during those periods when they are not enrolled in coursework, independent studies, or dissertation.
 Students who elect to enroll in Internship Only status must receive approval from the Director of Clinical Training.
 The Ph.D. program Application for Clinical Training Only Status must be signed by the Director of Clinical Training and submitted to the Registrar prior to the beginning of the calendar quarter (Fall 10/1-12/31; Winter 1/1-3/31; Spring 4/1-6/30; Summer 7/1-9/30).
 There is a separate quarterly fee for this enrollment.
 An enrollment form must be submitted for each quarter a student wishes to be enrolled and the student's account will be billed.